chainonyourdoor/CoreShift-GKI/README.md

 # CoreShift-GKI

-Build and flash custom Android GKI LTS kernels with GitHub Actions.

-CoreShift-GKI gives Android power users a simple way to build a flashable custom GKI kernel with optional root, container, SUSFS, and security features.
-You pick the options in GitHub Actions, wait for the build, then download the generated kernel package.

-## What This Is

-CoreShift-GKI is a GitHub Actions-based custom Android GKI LTS kernel builder.
+CoreShift-GKI is a GitHub Actions-based Android GKI LTS kernel builder.

-It is meant for users who want a custom kernel without setting up a full Android kernel build environment on their own computer.
+It helps you build flashable custom GKI kernels without setting up a full Android kernel build environment locally.
+You choose a kernel family, root manager, and optional features in GitHub Actions, then download the generated output.

-## Who This Is For
+> Custom kernels can bootloop your device.
+Use this only if you know how to recover with recovery or fastboot.

+## What CoreShift-GKI Builds

+CoreShift-GKI can build Android GKI LTS kernels for supported Android kernel families and package them into flashable AnyKernel zip files.

-This repo is for:
+It is designed for:

 - Android power users
 - Root users
 - Custom ROM users
-- Users who want to test a custom GKI kernel
+- Kernel testers
-- Users who understand how to recover from a bad kernel flash
+- Users who can recover from a bad kernel flash

-CoreShift-GKI cannot guarantee that every build will boot on every device or ROM.
+It is not a universal compatibility layer.
+A build that boots on one device, ROM, or Android version may not boot on another.

-## Supported Kernels
+## Supported Kernel Families

 | Android GKI family | Kernel version |
 | --- | --- |